 In what order do Talk greetings play?

-- The next greeting that is played is the Callback greeting (if enabled) followed by the Wait greeting.
-If you're using an IVR, greetings are controlled by the settings established there.
-Once a call routes from the IVR the Wait greeting will be played.
+- Wait greeting plays last.
+If you use an IVR, greetings are controlled by the settings established there.
+Once a call routes from the IVR, the Wait greeting is played.

-The callback greeting is only played once the end user presses 2 and only while the call is trying to route to an agent (after the IVR and before an agent answers).
-If the call is coming through their IVR and the IVR route goes to a group, then the wait or available agents greeting should advise end users that they can "keep their place in the queue and once an agent is available they will receive a callback on a nominated phone number".
+The Callback greeting is only played once the end user presses 2 and only while the call is trying to route to an agent - after the IVR and before an agent answers.
+If the call comes through the IVR and the IVR route goes to a group, then the Wait or Available agents greeting takes over.
+The Callback greeting advises end users that they can keep their place in the queue, and once an agent is available they receive a callback on a nominated phone number.
 We recommend adjusting your IVR greeting to advise callers about how to use the callback functionality.

-For more information on setting up an IVR, see Route incoming calls with IVR.
+For more information on setting up an IVR, see the article: Route incoming calls with IVR.